 Cashews are also a good source of protein and dietary fiber.

 Another major benefit of cashews is that it contains a significant amount of amino acids (29).

 Amino acids are the protein building blocks, and the specific one found in cashews can curb the symptoms of not only stress, anxiety, and depression.

 It’s called tryptophan.

-The way tryptophan works is quite simple; it helps to improve the uptake of serotonin, otherwise known as the “feel good” hormone in the brain.
+The way tryptophan works are quite simple; it helps to improve the uptake of serotonin, otherwise known as the “feel-good” hormone in the brain.

 An adequate intake of tryptophan yields to a more efficient production of serotonin which, subsides feelings of being anxious, stressed and just downright blue.